-A clean up is an activity planned to make a difference in your neighborhood by increasing the waste disposal, recycling, or green spaces available in the neighborhood.
-Each neighborhood has its own needs and the type of clean up and clean up scope will differ by the needs of the area.
-Clean ups are a great way to increase neighborhood pride, promote neighborliness, and to introduce people to the neighborhood association and other activities you do.
-Clean Ups can be used as fundraisers, community service events, or can be combined with other events.
+Clean-ups are a great way to increase neighborhood pride, promote neighborliness, and to introduce people to the neighborhood association and its other activities.
+Clean-ups can be used as fundraisers, community service, or can be combined with other events.

-Neighbors West Northwest receives $7811 from a contract with the City of Portland Office of Sustainable Development to fund clean up activities.
-To view the contract and restrictions on funding click here.
-This money is split into 12 (the number of neighborhoods we serve) and the resulting amount is made available to each neighborhood.
-In years past several neighborhoods have decided to forgo this funding, so in March of each year, after we’ve heard from the neighborhoods that are planning spring clean ups we make additional funds available.
-Neighborhood clean ups are also eligible to receive Metro vouchers that cover costs associated with the weights of trash generated at an event aka the tipping fees.
+Neighbors West Northwest receives $7811 from a contract with the City of Portland Office of Sustainable Development to fund clean-up activities (to view the contract and restrictions on funding click here).
+Each fall, NWNW uses some of the funds to hold a coalition-wide clean-up.
+The remaining funds are then divided equally among the neighborhoods we serve (12).
+In years past, several neighborhoods have decided to forgo this funding, so in March of each year, additional funds may be available to the neighborhoods that are planning clean-ups.
+Neighborhood clean-ups are also eligible to receive Metro vouchers that cover costs associated with the weights of trash generated at an event (tipping fees).
 Click here to request a voucher.

 Downloadable Handouts (PDF):